 Engineering schools and business schools, large and small, committed to offering their students more creative, hands-on experiences

-Annual membership dues are $300 for colleges and $500 for universities.
+NOTE: Our rates have changed!
+Annual membership dues are now $500 for colleges and $950 for universities.
 Membership applies to an entire institution.
-For example, dues are $500 for University X, not $300 for the University X College of Engineering.
+For example, dues are $950 for University X, not $500 for the University X College of Engineering.

 The National Collegiate Inventors and Innovators Alliance was established in 1995 with support from The Lemelson Foundation, the legacy of prolific American inventor Jerome Lemelson.
 NCIIA is a non-profit 501C3 and sustains its programs and offerings with the support of private and federal funding.

 We support technology innovation and entrepreneurship in higher education to create experiential learning opportunities for students and successful, socially beneficial innovations and businesses.

 How we work With a membership of nearly 200 colleges and universities from all over the United States, the NCIIA engages more than 5,000 student and faculty innovators and entrepreneurs each year, helping them to bring their concepts to commercialization.

 The NCIIA ‘pipeline’ provides nascent student start-ups with early stage funding, help with business strategy development, mentoring, and investment.
 The NCIIA provides faculty with funding for courses and programs in tech entrepreneurship, opportunities for recognition, and entrepreneurship education training and networking.

 Impacts Since 1995 we have:

 Funded 341 experiential courses and programs at hundreds of institutions throughout the United States.

 Funded 465 E-Team (innovative product development) projects that have resulted in more than 180 new businesses.

 These businesses have leveraged more than $365 million in additional funding.